obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/2022-06-11 API changes & new public vaults.md

 published: 2022-06-11T12:30:00
 publish: true
 ---
-# Highlights

----
-# 🌠API changes & new public vaults
+# 2022-06-11: API changes & new public vaults
+A big release with improved collaboration, Sync, and sharing.
+Customize kindle imports, fancy databases, and improvements for task management.

 ## In The Community

 -   There's a community talk about daily notes & habits on 11-Jun-22 at 1pm Eastern (~5 hours after you get this email).
 Here's the [link to Zoom](https://discord.com/events/686053708261228577/983391524995858493), here's the link to the [Discord Event](https://discord.com/events/686053708261228577/983391524995858493).